bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="." />
 </p>

-As always, we\'re going to ask you to follow some general guidelines.
+As always, we&apos;re going to ask you to follow some general guidelines.
-One, make sure that you\'re using your own images, preferably something unique that your peers will enjoy grading.
-Validate everything, make sure you\'re using W3 to check your HTML syntax, make sure you\'re using Wave to make sure that you have alt text.
+One, make sure that you&apos;re using your own images, preferably something unique that your peers will enjoy grading.
+Validate everything, make sure you&apos;re using W3 to check your HTML syntax, make sure you&apos;re using Wave to make sure that you have alt text.

 Make sure you are using aXe just to check for anything else.
 If there are any aXe errors that I left in there, I would encourage you to go in and fix them up so that your code validates.
 Do your peer grading with compassion too.
-You\'re going to want to make sure that you\'re giving really good feedback, if somebody does something incorrectly.
+You&apos;re going to want to make sure that you&apos;re giving really good feedback, if somebody does something incorrectly.
 You know what?
-Great feedback when people do things correctly, that\'s great as well.
-Leave those helpful comments so that other people can learn from you, and you might be surprised by how much you learn from thinking deeply about what you\'re seeing in other people\'s sites.
+Great feedback when people do things correctly, that&apos;s great as well.
+Leave those helpful comments so that other people can learn from you, and you might be surprised by how much you learn from thinking deeply about what you&apos;re seeing in other people&apos;s sites.

 I hope you have some fun with this.
-I hope it\'s something that you are proud of and that you can share with others, and that you leave this feeling like you\'ve really accomplished something and you learned enough about JavaScript that you can go on with some confidence.
+I hope it&apos;s something that you are proud of and that you can share with others, and that you leave this feeling like you&apos;ve really accomplished something and you learned enough about JavaScript that you can go on with some confidence.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->